 - collect information to identify processing activities;

-- analyse and check the compliance of processing activities;
+- analyze and check the compliance of processing activities;

 - inform, advise and issue recommendations.